Therapists in 10118

 Online Only

-I work with people healing from trauma, relationship issues, low self-esteem, anxiety, and depression.
+I work with people healing from trauma, low self-esteem, difficult life transitions, relationship and communication issues, anxiety, and depression.
 They might experience unresolved grief, unhelpful defense mechanisms, unhealthy attachments, or struggle to feel at home in their own skin.
 I emphasize improving relationships with yourself and others so you can move toward self-love, acceptance, and growth.
 Yes, we all struggle.
 Just because “it could be worse” doesn’t make your experience less valid or worthy of support.

-I work with people healing from trauma, relationship issues, low self-esteem, anxiety, and depression.
+I work with people healing from trauma, low self-esteem, difficult life transitions, relationship and communication issues, anxiety, and depression.
 They might experience unresolved grief, unhelpful defense mechanisms, unhealthy attachments, or struggle to feel at home in their own skin.
 I emphasize improving relationships with yourself and others so you can move toward self-love, acceptance, and growth.
 Yes, we all struggle.
 Just because “it could be worse” doesn’t make your experience less valid or worthy of support.

 (332) 334-5669 View (332) 334-5669